-If your child is 4 or older, and you are responding before July 23, 2019, then you can still file the Sexual Assault Allegation form, but ONLY if the offender was either found guilty or pled guilty to sexually assaulting you, or, in a different case, a court found that the offender sexually assaulted you (like a sexual assault protection order case or other civil case).
-The only exception to the July 23, 2019, time limit is if your child has no presumed parent or legal second parent.
+If your child is 4 or older, and your child has no presumed parent or legal second parent, you may file the Sexual Assault Allegation form but ONLY if the offender was either found guilty or pled guilty to sexually assaulting you, or, in a different case, a court found that the offender sexually assaulted you (like a sexual assault protection order case or other civil case).

 2. You are filing your own case to ask a court to take away (or “disestablish”) the offender’s parental rights:

-If your child is 4 or older, and it is not yet July 23, 2019, you can still file the Sexual Assault Allegation with the Petition to Disestablish Parentage, but ONLY if the offender was either found guilty or pled guilty to sexually assaulting you, or, in a different case, a court found that the offender sexually assaulted you (like a sexual assault protection order case or other civil case).
-The only exception is when your child has no presumed parent or legal second parent, and no one has acknowledged in a legal document called an “affidavit” that he or she is the child’s other parent.
-In those situations, there is no time limit for you to file a Sexual Assault Allegation now or after July 23, 2019.
+If your child is 4 or older, and your child has no presumed parent or legal second parent (and no one has acknowledged in a legal document called an “affidavit” that he or she is the child’s other parent) you can still file the Sexual Assault Allegation with the Petition to Disestablish Parentage, but ONLY if the offender was either found guilty or pled guilty to sexually assaulting you, or, in a different case, a court found that the offender sexually assaulted you (like a sexual assault protection order case or other civil case).

 3. You are getting a divorce or legal separation from the offender: